neubot/neubot/doc/FAQ.rst

 To report bugs and ask questions, please use our mailing list.
 The official languages for the mailing list are English and Italian.

-Note that you **must** subscribe the mailing list first, because otherwise your message **would not** be accepted.
+Note that you **must** subscribe to the mailing list first, otherwise your message **will not** be accepted.
 To subscribe, go to:

       http://www.neubot.org/cgi-bin/mailman/listinfo/neubot

 The mailing list subscription page does not have a valid SSL certificate and your browser is likely to complain.
-Don't be scared by that, it is the page to register to Neubot mailing list, not your bank account.
+Don't be scared; it is the page to register to the Neubot mailing list, not your bank account.

 We advise you to search the public archive **before** posting a message, because others might have already asked the same question or reported